Acxiom/metalus/spark-pipeline-engine/readme.md

 a dependency on other executions.
 Each execution runs the pipelines as described in the *Pipelines* section above.

-When one execution is dependent on another, the *globals* and *parameters* objects will be taken from the final **PipelineContext** and injected into the globals object as a map keyed by the id from the parent *PipelineExectution*.
+When one execution is dependent on another, the *globals* and *parameters* objects will be taken from the final **PipelineContext** and injected into the globals object as a map keyed by the id from the parent *PipelineExecution*.
 In the map these objects may be referenced by the names *globals* and *pipelineParameters*.

 In the event that the result of an execution plan results in an exception or one of the pipelines being paused or errored,